-How to prompt writing with the Blitz-Exposé
+How to Prompt Writing with the Quick Exposé

-In a nutshell: What is a Blitz-Exposé?
+In a nutshell: What is a Quick Exposé?

-Step by step: Blitz-Exposé
+Step by step: Quick Exposé

 - What is the topic of your paper?
 What do you want to examine?